Twometer/ArduLeucht/README.md

 # tetrapix-v2

 ## Introduction
-This project aims to create an up-to-date and easy-to-use version of the Tetrapix coding software.
+This project aims to create an up to date and easy to use programming software for the [Tetrapix](https://tetrapix.de) project.
 The latest official version does not run in limited environments (such as some school systems), and also uses outdated Arduino and Ardublock versions.
 The usability of the block code editor could also greatly be improved.

 ## Installation
 To install, use MSI blah blah blah